Bristol Jupiter

-The Bristol Jupiter was a British nine-cylinder single-row piston radial engine built by the Bristol Aeroplane Company.
+The Bristol Jupiter is a British nine-cylinder single-row piston radial engine that was built by the Bristol Aeroplane Company.
 Originally designed late in World War I and known as the Cosmos Jupiter, a lengthy series of upgrades and developments turned it into one of the finest engines of its era.

 The Jupiter was widely used on many aircraft designs during the 1920s and 1930s.
 Thousands of Jupiters of all versions were produced, both by Bristol and abroad under licence.

 A turbo-supercharged version of the Jupiter known as the Orion suffered development problems and only a small number were produced.
 The "Orion" name was later re-used by Bristol for an unrelated turboprop engine.

+The Bristol Jupiter was licensed by the Soviet Union as the Shvetsov M-22.

 Design and development

 The Jupiter was designed during World War I by Roy Fedden of Brazil Straker and later Cosmos Engineering.
 The first Jupiter was completed by Brazil Straker in 1918 and featured three carburettors, each one feeding three of the engine's nine cylinders via a spiral deflector housed inside the induction chamber.
 During the rapid downscaling of military spending after the war, Cosmos Engineering became bankrupt in 1920, and was eventually purchased by the Bristol Aeroplane Company on the strengths of the Jupiter design and the encouragement of the Air Ministry.
 The engine matured into one of the most reliable on the market.
 It was the first air-cooled engine to pass the Air Ministry full-throttle test, the first to be equipped with automatic boost control, and the first to be fitted to airliners.

-The Jupiter was fairly standard in design, but featured four valves per cylinder, which was uncommon at the time.
+The Jupiter was a fairly standard design but featured four valves per cylinder, which was uncommon at the time.
 The cylinders were machined from steel forgings, and the cast cylinder heads were later replaced with aluminium alloy following studies by the Royal Aircraft Establishment.
-In 1927, a change was made to move to a forged head design due to the rejection rate of the castings.
-The Jupiter VII introduced a mechanically-driven supercharger to the design, and the Jupiter VIII was the first to be fitted with reduction gears.
+In 1927, a change was made to a forged head design due to the rejection rate of the castings.
+The Jupiter VII introduced a mechanically-driven supercharger.
+The Jupiter VIII was the first to be fitted with reduction gears.

-In 1925, Fedden started designing a replacement for the Jupiter.
-Using a shorter stroke to increase the revolutions per minute (rpm), and including a supercharger for added power, resulted in the Bristol Mercury of 1927.
+In 1925, Fedden started designing a replacement for the Jupiter using a shorter stroke to increase the revolutions per minute (rpm), and included a supercharger to increase power, resulting in the Bristol Mercury of 1927.
 Applying the same techniques to the original Jupiter-sized engine in 1927 resulted in the Bristol Pegasus.
 Neither engine would fully replace the Jupiter for a few years.

-In 1926 a Jupiter-engined Bristol Bloodhound with the registration G-EBGG completed an endurance flight of 25,074 mi, during which the Jupiter ran for a total of 225 hours and 54 minutes without part failure or replacement.
+In 1926 a Jupiter-engined Bristol Bloodhound with the registration G-EBGG completed an endurance flight of 25,074 mi, during which the Jupiter ran for a total of 225 hours and 54 minutes without failure or replacement.